 How exactly do rocks pull CO2 out of the air?

-Picture something so old and rusty that parts of what was once metal has withered away.
-Similar to how rust is a chemical reaction between gas in the atmosphere (in this case, oxygen) and solid metal, rocks also break down and “weather” over time.
-Rocks are made up of minerals that in this context are made of silica, hence the term silicate minerals.
-When silicate minerals come in contact with carbon dioxide (CO2), water they chemically weather or dissolve.
-CO2 and water combine to form carbonic acid, and this slightly acidic solution rains down onto rocks and very slowly dissolves the silicate minerals within them.
-The dissolution of silicate minerals transforms carbonic acid to is other dissolved form known as bicarbonate, or HCO3– , which is more stable in surface waters (e.g., rivers) where these reactions take place.
+Picture a metal something so old and rusty that parts of it has withered away.
+Similar to how rust is a chemical reaction between gas in the atmosphere (in this case, oxygen) and solid metal, rocks also chemically react with gases in the atmosphere.
+Rocks are made up of minerals, which contain metals, and these minerals break down and “weather” over time.
+Minerals that are composed mainly of silica, called silicate minerals, smush together and harden out of magma and create “silicate rocks”, which is a term for a rock made up of many types of silicate minerals.
+When silicate minerals within these rocks are exposed to atmospheric carbon dioxide (CO2) and water they chemically weather or dissolve.
+CO2 and water combine to form carbonic acid, and this slightly acidic solution very slowly dissolves the silicate minerals within them.
+The dissolution of silicate minerals transforms carbonic acid to is other dissolved form known as bicarbonate, or HCO3– , which is stable in surface waters (e.g., soil waters) where these reactions take place.
 When CO2 in the atmosphere is transformed into HCO3–, the carbon no longer plays a role in controlling climate.
-The dissolution of silicate minerals also releases metals such as Ca2+ and Mg2+.
+The dissolution of silicate minerals releases metals such as Ca2+ and Mg2+.
 This is chemical weathering, which we’ll call Part 1 of the long-term carbon cycle.

 Chemical weathering is the most essential part of the carbon cycle, because it is a negative feedback that stabilizes climate over long timescales.
 The more CO2 added into the atmosphere, the faster chemical weathering happens, which then lowers CO2 levels back down again.
 This is why weathering is sometimes referred to as “Earth’s thermostat”.

 Rates of silicate chemical weathering can be quantified by analyzing the chemistry of rivers draining silicate bedrock, and this information can help us understand controls on the long term climate.
 Rivers are essentially a snapshot of the long term carbon cycle because they contain all the dissolved constituents that participate.
 Rivers transport dissolved carbon and metals to oceans, where Part 2 of the long-term carbon cycle happens.
 Here, the dissolved carbon, in the form of CO32-, combines with the dissolved metals from mineral weathering (Ca2+ and Mg2+) to make calcium carbonate (CaCO3).
 This is called carbonate precipitation or “mineralization”, and can happen biogenically, as small organisms build calcium carbonate shells, or inorganically.
-The calcium carbonate eventually settles onto the ocean floor and becomes a rock (lithifies) commonly known as limestone.
-The limestone that you see on continents now was once under the ocean, and is made up of carbon that was once controlling climate in the atmosphere.
-Like most geologic processes, this is incredibly slow, as it takes about 1 million years for a molecule of atmospheric carbon dioxide to end up as a solid rock on the ocean floor,
+The calcium carbonate eventually settles onto the ocean floor and can become a rock itself commonly known as limestone.
+The limestone that you see on continents now (or in your marble countertop) was once in the ocean, and is made up of carbon that was once controlling climate in the atmosphere.
+Like most geologic processes, this is incredibly slow, as it takes about 1 million years for a molecule of atmospheric carbon dioxide to end up as a solid rock on the ocean floor.

 To summarize, chemical weathering (Part 1) transforms carbon from gas in the atmosphere to dissolved in water, and carbonate precipitation or mineralization (Part 2) transforms dissolved carbon into a solid carbonate mineral.
 Part 1 and 2 combined sequester carbon over long timescales and control Earth’s climate.